 March 31, 2017 (10:00-11:00am):

 Case presented by Martin Wiedmann, Cornell University.
-The recording can be viewed here.
+View the recording.

 We are always looking for cases to discuss!
 If your health department has a case to present, please contact Martin Wiedmann or Genevieve Sullivan.
 If you would like to be added to our listserv so that you can remain up to date on our Operation GNome series, please email Genevieve Sullivan.